Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

+We now exploit the pseudoconvex structure that guarantees all stationary points are global minimizers making subgradient methods natural.
+We first treat the unconstrained formulation in \Cref{GD} and address homogeneity in \Cref{Avoiding Pos Homogeneity}.

-Several remarks about \Cref{GD} are now given.
-First, \Cref{GD} takes as input a positive definite matrix $A \in \mathbb S^{n}_{++}$, a non-summable sequence of positive stepsizes $\left\{t_k\right\}$ converging to $0$, and a rule for the stopping criterion, stopcrit.
-A popular choice for stepsize sequence $\left\{t_k\right\}$ in subgradient methods is $t_k=1/k$ where $k$ is the iteration index.
-Second, since \Cref{GD} is a subgradient method, in general it is not a descent method.
-However, if \Cref{GD} descends at every iteration then the output $\hat D$ satisfies $\kappa(A\hat D)\leq \kappa(A)$.
-Finally, the algorithm is general in that it does not specify the rule for how stopcrit, which is used to stop the method, is updated in step 6 of the algorithm.
-There are several possible rules that the user can use in practice for updating stopcrit in step 6.
-For example, at every iteration the user can take \textrm{stopcrit}$=\|s_k\|$ or they can use \textrm{stopcrit}$=|\kappa(\cDo(d_{k+1}))-\kappa(\cDo(d_k))|$.
+\begin{remark} For \Cref{GD}, we use a popular choice for stepsize sequence $\left\{t_k\right\}$ in subgradient methods, $t_k=1/k$, where $k$ is the iteration index \cite{kiwiel2001convergence}.
+We note that since \Cref{GD} is a subgradient method, in general it is not a descent method.
+Finally, the algorithm is general in that it does not specify the stopping rule stopcrit.
+There are several possible rules that the user can employ in practice for updating stopcrit in step 9.
+For example, at every iteration the user can take \textrm{stopcrit} as $\|s_k\|$ or $|\kappa(d_{k+1})-\kappa(d_k)|$. \end{remark}